mesfint/jobbee-api/readme.md

 });
 ```

-- This will make a relation with job
+- This relationship can be concidered as one to one or many to one

 # Testing Roles

 - Create a user with a role of employer
 - Then, login
 - Create a new job
-- By now the job should have a user id included, This tell us their association, and this specific job was created by this user, so that we can check that we have the same user Id in user collection as well.
+- By now the job should have a user id included, This tell us the association, and this specific job was created by this user, so that we can check that we have the same user Id in user collection as well.

 # Generate Password Reset Token for Forgot password